jack-blackson/ioBroker.meteoalarm/README.md

 * Norwege
 * Spain

+If you don't find your country, please create an issue on github, and I will be happy to add it

-## Not possible countries (no rss feed available)
+## Not possible countries
 * France (no rss feed available)
 * Portugal (no splitting possible)
 * Slovenia (no rss feed available)

-If you don't find your country, please create an issue on github, and I will be happy to add it

 ## Features to implement
 * Handle multiple alarms on one day